NOK Mission: Achieve responsible growth supporting sustainable shareholder benefits and opportunities.

 Shareholder Employment Opportunities

 NOK is committed to employment opportunities for its shareholders.
-NOK shareholders, descendants and dependents are encouraged to submit an application for employment by NOK subsidiaries and/or contractors through NOK’s online job portal.
+NOK shareholders and descendants are encouraged to submit an application for employment by NOK subsidiaries and/or contractors through NOK’s online job portal.

 Free Admission to Kodiak's Alutiiq Museum